fizzle77/JAFDTC/doc/Airframe_F16C.md

 ![](images/Viper_Sys_Misc.png)

 Most of these settings should be self-apparent.
-Yardstick setup will set the TACAN to A/A mode.
 The Symbology Intensity control will set the intensity knob to control the HMCS brighness.
 The common controls implement the link and reset functionality described [earlier](https://github.com/51st-Vfw/JAFDTC/tree/master/doc/README.md#common-editor-controls).